 Subcommittees may be appointed by the Chairman consisting of members of his committee.

-A. BUILDINGS AND LANDS: The responsibilities of this committee shall include but are limited to all acquisitions, construction, maintenance, lease or sale of buildings or lands owned by the city, matters involving building codes and enforcement, (new) property maintenance codes and enforcement issues, public transportation energy conservation, railroad issues and concerns and all matters involving the zoning code, Planning Commission and Zoning Board of Appeals, Design Review Board, and other related entities.
+A. BUILDINGS AND LANDS: The responsibilities of this committee shall include but are not limited to all acquisitions, construction, maintenance, lease or sale of buildings or lands owned by the city, matters involving building codes and enforcement, (new) property maintenance codes and enforcement issues, public transportation energy conservation, railroad issues and concerns and all matters involving the zoning code, Planning Commission and Zoning Board of Appeals, Design Review Board, and other related entities.

-B. STATE AND FEDERAL PROGRAMS: The responsibilities of this committee shall include is not limited to all matters involving state and/or federally funded programs, matters pertaining to business attraction/retention and economic development, community programs and services, joint economic development matters and community and regional partnerships, enterprise zones and reinvestment areas.
+B. STATE AND FEDERAL PROGRAMS: The responsibilities of this committee shall include but is not limited to all matters involving state and/or federally funded programs, matters pertaining to business attraction/retention and economic development, community programs and services, joint economic development matters and community and regional partnerships, enterprise zones and reinvestment areas.

 C. FINANCE AND CLAIMS: The responsibilities of this committee include all matters involving the city’s budget, indebtedness, appropriations/transfers, payment of monies, taxation, wages and benefits provided to city employees, issues pertaining to the Civil Service Commission, franchises and any and all matters pertaining to communications and/or technology within the city.

-D. POLICE, FIRE, & LEGISLATION: The responsibilities of this committee include matters pertaining to the safety forces, issues involving Homeland Security and community preparedness, security issues, school safety and matters pertaining to the health district and any matter not covered by any other committee.
+D. POLICE, FIRE, & LEGISLATIVE: The responsibilities of this committee include matters pertaining to the safety forces, issues involving Homeland Security and community preparedness, security issues, school safety and matters pertaining to the health district and any matter not covered by any other committee.